HypersonicSharkz/Hytalor/README.md

 Instead of overwriting entire JSON files, Hytalor allows smaller patches which are merged together into a final asset at runtime.

-## 🛠 Status
-Hytalor is still under development, and doesn't support Build type assets yet (These mainly being NPC roles)

-Road Map:
-- More list searching methods, such as Regex or Key-Value checks
-- Automatically detect differences of entire Asset overrides and dynamically create patches instead.
-(Might be impossible)

 ## ✨ Key Features
 - **Conflict-Mitigation**\
   Multiple mods can modify the same asset without ovewriting each other.